This delicious slow cooker creamed corn is the perfect comfort food. You can eat it just on its own or as a side to another dish.

 Creamed corn is the kind of side dish that you will find at a thanksgiving meal or just a regular family roast.
 It’s cheesy, delicious, and certainly worth making.

 What to Serve with Creamed Corn

 This dish is perfect just on its own, but there is also a lot of meals that go great with a side of creamed corn.

 The corned beef is also a meal that pairs excellently with this delicious dish.
 Like the examples above, you can make the corned beef in a slow cooker or crock-pot.

-If you have multiple slow cookers, you can cook this alongside something else such a whole chicken or even a pork loin.
-It’s up to you, but I found this fulfilling enough to just eat it on its own.
+It’s up to you what you have with this dish, but I found this fulfilling enough to just eat it on its own.

-You’re able to use fresh corn kernels if you have some around but personally, I opted for the tinned variety, just make sure you drain them before adding them to the slow cooker.
+You’re able to use fresh corn kernels if you have some around, but I opted for the tinned variety.
+Make sure you drain the tinned corn kernels before adding them to the slow cooker.

-Creamed corn will last in the fridge for a few days so make sure you don’t throw out any leftovers.
-It’s great for use in other recipes or just to eat on its own.
+Creamed corn will last in the fridge for a few days, so make sure you don’t throw out any leftovers.
+It’s excellent for use in other recipes or just to eat on its own.